Butlchr17/Unity_Rocket_Sim/README.md

 ## Purpose
 This project builds skills for:
-- **SpaceX**: C# programming for real-time systems, physics integration, and user input handling, relevant to Starship’s New Graduate Software Engineer role.
+- C# programming for real-time systems, physics integration, and user input handling
-- **xAI**: Data logging and CSV output for data pipeline preprocessing, applicable to data infrastructure roles.
+- Data logging and CSV output for data pipeline preprocessing
-- **Portfolio**: Demonstrates clean code, version control, and real-time simulation for aerospace/AI job applications.
+- Demonstrates clean code, version control, and real-time simulation

-## Demo
-- Record a 30-second gameplay video (e.g., using OBS) and add to this README.
-- Sample command to check CSV path: In `DataLogger.cs`, add `Debug.Log("CSV saved to: " + filepath);` in `OnApplicationQuit`.